vthacks-org/Live-Site/content/prizes/2021-02-22-mlh-prizes.markdown

 ## Dream Big and Create More Cheers with AB InBev

-"AB InBev is all about bringing people together and creating more cheers for a better world!
+AB InBev is all about bringing people together and creating more cheers for a better world!
 Using whatever tools, hardware and/or software at your disposal, build a hack that leads us into a brighter future for a chance to win some amazing prizes for you and your team.
 Remember, AB inBev is looking for innovative projects that can possibly change the world in a positive way!
-We can't wait to see what you come up with."
+We can't wait to see what you come up with.

 **Award:** Anker Wireless Charger Bundle